Saudi Press Agency: History and profile

 minister.
-The SAP provides the newspapers with a guideline, the editorial line, which should be followed in their reports.
-The Agency publishes news in both Arabic and English.
+The SPA provides the newspapers with a guideline, the editorial line, which should be followed in their reports.
+The Agency publishes news in Arabic, English, French, Chinese, Russian and Persian.
 The SPA has offices in Bonn, Cairo, London, Tunis and Washington, DC.

 In late May 2012, the Saudi Council of Ministers made a decision to separate Saudi Television and Radio and Saudi Press Agency (SPA), making both as two independent corporations.

 Under the May 2012 restructuring, the SPA covers events and issues at national, regional and international levels, especially those related to the Kingdom and contribute to strengthening the journalistic profession in the country.
 The new arrangement also involves the transformation of the SPA into a Presidency.
-The president is Abdullah bin Fahd Al Hussein.
-The minister of Media acts as the board chairman of the agency.
+The president is Dr. Fahd bin Hassan Al Aqran.
+The Minister of Media acts as the board chairman of the agency.

 In November 2013, the SPA signed a news exchange agreement with Anadolu Agency, official news agency of Turkey.